zchee/neovim-wiki/Contributing.md

 If you make changes to documentation or files that won't affect the current build status, add [ci skip] to the  commit message.
 See [this](http://docs.travis-ci.com/user/how-to-skip-a-build/) for more details.

+## Coverity

+[Coverity Scan](https://scan.coverity.com/) is used to detect defects in the code.
+Check out the [Neovim Coverity](https://scan.coverity.com/projects/2227) project to see the info on the latest build.

+If you want to see the defects and fix them, you need to request access at the **Contributor** level.
+An Admin will grant you permission as soon as they are able.
+If you join as an **Observer/User**, you won't get to see the defects, it'll just add Neovim to your [Dashboard](https://scan.coverity.com/dashboard).

 ## Non-programming ways to contribute

 There are plenty of stuff you can contribute to without being a hardcore C programmer.